soasme/PeppaPEG/docs/spec.rst

 Objectives
 ----------

-Peppa PEG aims to be a PEG dialect that's easy to use.
-Peppa PEG is designed to describe a formal language by extending the original version of PEG with some already-commonly-used symbols and notations.
-Peppa PEG should be easy to parse source code into an abstract syntax tree for a wide variety of languages.
+Peppa PEG aims to be an opinionated PEG that is easy for parsing the source code into an AST.

+Peppa PEG is designed to describe a formal language by extending the original PEG formalism with some user-friendly symbols and notations, such as repetition and back reference in regular expression, cut in Python PEG Grammar , left recursion in EBNF, modifiers in Pest, etc.

 Spec
 -----